Sailing fast - TWA and TWS

 True Wind Angle (TWA)

-• Definition: TWA is the angle between the direction the boat is travelling and the direction the true wind is coming from.
+• Definition: TWA is the angle between the direction the boat is travelling and the direction from which the true wind is coming.
 It is measured in degrees.

 • Reference: Always relative to the boat’s heading (not the compass or a fixed direction).